BimaAdi/Integrate-hono-with-openapi/post.md

 These are some use case example:

 ### Path and Query
 Params and query can only be string.
 If it's not string hono will return never on c.req.valid("query").
-If you want type other than string at type on openapi schema by adding key type, then do parsing and validation on route.
+If you want type other than string add key type, then do parsing and validation on route.
 ```ts
 const pathAndQueryRoute = createRoute({
 	method: "get",